rauluranga/iterm2-alfred-git-clone/README.md

 iterm2-alfred-git-clone
 =======================

 Applescript extension for the Alfredapp.
-Opens the currently active Finder folder in iTerm2, and then starts cloning a git repository from a URL.
+Opens the currently active Finder folder in iTerm2, and then starts cloning the git repository from the specified URL.

 Usage: